✓ Updated June 2026

 Camel Ride at Sunset on the Beach

-activityExperience a quintessential Moroccan moment with a leisurely camel ride along the expansive sandy beach as the sun paints the sky in fiery hues.
-It's a peaceful way to connect with the natural beauty of the coastline and capture stunning photographs.
+activityExperience a quintessential Essaouira moment with a gentle camel ride along the expansive beach as the sun dips below the horizon.
+The soft glow of twilight paints the sky in warm hues, creating a magical and serene end to the day.

 Enjoy Mint Tea at a Rooftop Cafe

-foodFind a quiet rooftop cafe overlooking the medina or the ocean and savor a traditional Moroccan mint tea.
-It's the perfect spot to relax, people-watch, and soak in the laid-back atmosphere of Essaouira, especially during the late afternoon.
+foodFind a quiet rooftop cafe overlooking the medina or the ocean and indulge in a traditional Moroccan mint tea.
+It's the perfect way to relax, soak in the ambiance, and watch the world go by at a leisurely pace, especially as the call to prayer echoes through the city.

 Best time: Year-round